When to Visit Ooty: The Season That Changes Everything

 Packing

 Warm jacket.
 Thermals for early morning viewpoints.
-Gloves if you're doing the pre-dawn Doddabetta visit.
+Gloves for the pre-dawn Doddabetta visit.
 Hot water bottles are available at most guesthouses.

 Summer (March-June): The Peak Season Problem